Nicotinic Acid: Mechanism of Action, Effect on Lipid Profile and Cardiovascular Risk

 General Description

-Nicotinic acid, or niacin, exerts its effects on lipid profile and cardiovascular risk through various mechanisms, including activation of GPR109A, inhibition of adenylyl cyclase activity, and modulation of lipid synthesis pathways.
+Nicotinic acid, also known as niacin, exerts its effects on lipid profile and cardiovascular risk through various mechanisms, including activation of GPR109A, inhibition of adenylyl cyclase activity, and modulation of lipid synthesis pathways.
 It reduces triglycerides and LDL cholesterol levels while increasing HDL cholesterol levels.
 Nicotinic acid also impacts apoB degradation, LDL particle formation, and CETP activity, leading to improved lipid profiles.
 Clinical studies have shown its benefits in reducing cardiovascular events and mortality.
-However, recent trials like AIM-HIGH have questioned its efficacy when combined with statins.
-Ongoing research, such as HPS2-THRIVE, aims to provide further insights into the role of nicotinic acid in managing cardiovascular risk in patients with varying lipid profiles.

 Figure 1.
 Nicotinic acid.png